carlosonunez/blog.carlosnunez.me/content/post/a-few-gotchas-about-going-multi-cloud-with-aws-microsoft-azure-and-hashicorp-tools.md

 Both the AWS and Azure Terraform providers and Packer builders are mostly maintained internally by HashiCorp.
 However, what you'll find out after using the Azure ARM provider for a short while is that its usage within the community *pales* in comparison.

-I ran into an issue with the <code>azure-arm</code> builder whereby it failed to find a resource group that I created for an image I was trying to build.
-Locating that resource group with <code>az groups list</code> and the same client_id and secret worked fine, and I was able to find the resource group in the console.
+I ran into an issue with the `azure-arm</code> builder whereby it failed to find a resource group that I created for an image I was trying to build.
+Locating that resource group with <code>az groups list` and the same client_id and secret worked fine, and I was able to find the resource group in the console.
 As well, I gave the service principal "Owner" permission, so there were no access limitations preventing it from finding this resource group.

 After spending some time going into the builder source code and firing up [Charles Web Proxy](https://charlesproxy.com ""), it turned out that my error had nothing to do with resource groups!
 It turns out that [the credentials I was passing into Packer from my Makefile were incorrect](https://github.com/hashicorp/packer/issues/5610 "").